Phytophthora Root Rot

 - I planted six young trees in early March.
 Despite watering them regularly they have all started to wilt and the leaves are starting to turn yellow.

-- I planted an ornamental cherry tree in my front lawn and have noticed bleeding around the bottom part of the trunk.
-This season it bloomed and I noticed a considerable reduction in the amount of leaves.
+- I planted an ornamental cherry tree in my front lawn and noticed bleeding around the bottom of the trunk.
+This season, it bloomed but has a considerable reduction in leaves.
 Is there a problem?